Cornell-MAE-UG/fa25-portfolio-osharp21/_projects/2025-engineering-ethics-project.md

 From an ASME-style perspective, almost all of these questions orbit the same core principle: engineers and engineering organizations are supposed to use their knowledge to enhance human welfare and protect public safety.
 In this case, the stakes were not abstract.
 The consequences were immediate and irreversible.

-## Week 7: What we actually know vs. what we’re inferring
+## What we actually know vs. what we’re inferring

 In Week 7, the method got more disciplined.
 Instead of staying at a general level (“profit over safety”), I worked to separate the case into material facts about the system, facts about individuals, and facts about the organization and regulatory environment.
 I also explicitly identified what was missing and what I was assuming.